 In the #200 ending song, there's this line "As allies and enemies both come and go" with Dr. Insano as the image for "enemies".
 While Spoony had left almost a month before this was released, the video was recorded before that.

 His early episodes "suicide gun" jokes now feel this way following the tragic death of his close friend Jew Wario.

-Gateway Series: Although Linkara did not expect non-comic books fans to find the show funny, one of the most frequently asked questions is "how do i get into comics?" from people who became interested in comic books after watching the show.
+Gateway Series: Although Linkara did not expect non-comic books fans to find the show funny, one of the most frequently asked questions is "how do I get into comics?" from people who became interested in comic books after watching the show.
 This also influenced his decision to phase out the Continuity Alarm.
 Originally he had it so that he wouldn't ramble about continuity to seasoned comic readers, but found that more people actually wanted him to get into the history of the things he was talking about.

 He seems to have taken steps to avoid this with his Spawn review, noting at the beginning that he didn't want to bash Spawn as a character, and that Spawn was better than most early Image comic characters by far.

 He also invited this in his "Next Top 15 AT4W Screw-Ups" segment, where he went on at length on a tirade against the X-Men comics, blaming them for being the in-universe causes of some of his most hated crossover events in Marvel's recent history... or not when Linkara later clarified in his "Youngblood #5" review that he was "half joking" and acknowledged that the X-Men did have some good runs and good characters in its roster.